j-gav/31233424234/README.md

 ## Hacker News v3

- This project is developed using Vue 3 which is being bundled using Vite for high performance, I am using the [Vuetify](https://vuetifyjs.com/en/) component framework for the UI, this offers some nice features for handling infinite scroll which I am using as an alternative form of pagination for articles within the application.
+ This project is developed as a mobile first site using Vue 3 which is being bundled using Vite for high performance, I am using the [Vuetify](https://vuetifyjs.com/en/) component framework for the UI, this offers some nice features for handling infinite scroll which I am using as an alternative form of pagination for articles within the application.
 For unit tests I am using Vitest which is the recommended framework for testing Vue 3 applications.
 For e2e tests I am using Playwright, for linting I am using ESLint with the recommended settings for modern JS and Vue 3.
 For formatting I am using Prettier and I am using cspell to perform spellchecks on the repo.
 There are also a number of GitHub actions that are being run on pull requests.

  - Deployed to [https://j-gav.github.io/31233424234/](https://j-gav.github.io/31233424234/)